zilliztech/zdoc/docs/tutorials/pipelines/run-pipelines.md

     </Admonition>

 1. Define the metadata field to store.
-The input field name should be consistent with what you defined when [creating the Ingestion pipeline](./create-piplines-rest#create-an-ingestion-pipeline) and adding the PRESERVE function.
+The input field name should be consistent with what you defined when [creating the Ingestion pipeline](./create-piplines-rest#create-an-ingestion-pipeline) and adding the **PRESERVE** function.
 The value of this field should also follow the predefined field type.

-The following example runs the Ingestion pipeline `my_doc_ingestion_pipeline` (assuming its Pipeline ID is `pipe-6ca5dd1b4672659d3c3487`). `publish_year` is the metadata field we want to preserve.
+The following example runs the Ingestion pipeline `my_doc_ingestion_pipeline` (assuming its `pipelineId` is `pipe-6ca5dd1b4672659d3c3487`). `publish_year` is the metadata field we want to preserve.

 ```bash
 curl --request POST \